Eminent Domain Law & Your Rights

 There are several important elements of the Taking Clause, which are further defined below:

-• Private Property: Eminent domain only applies to privately held land or property.
-This includes both physical real estate, such as a home, as well as airspace, contract rights, and even intellectual property.
+- Private Property: Eminent domain only applies to privately held land or property.
+This includes physical real estate, such as a home, airspace, contract rights, and even intellectual property.

-• Public Use: For eminent domain to apply, the government must use the taken land or property for public purposes, such as the construction of a highway.
+- Public Use: For eminent domain to apply, the government must use the taken land or property for public purposes, such as highway construction.
 While the land can be taken for the benefit of a single community or area, it cannot be taken for the benefit of one person.

-• Just Compensation: Private property and landowners must be “justly” compensated when their land or property rights are taken.
-This means that the government must offer the fair market value for the property or land, as determined by a third-party appraisal.
+- Just Compensation: Private property and landowners must be “justly” compensated when their land or property rights are taken.
+This means the government must offer a fair market value for the property or land, as determined by a third-party appraisal.

 Typically, when the federal, state, or local government wishes to acquire land for public use, it will first try to purchase the land or property on the open market.
 If the property or landowner does not wish to sell, the government may then seek to have the property condemned by the court in favor of the government (i.e., exercise eminent domain).